PennLINC/pncsinglefuncparcel_psychopathology/index.md

    > Calculate the correlation between the sum of weights and the median network variability, and then visualizing using scatter plot.

 ### Step_6th_PLSr1_OverallPsyFactor
-Prediction of overall psychopathology factor using personalized functional topography.
-The computations from step1 to step 6 are the same with the above.
+Prediction of overall psychopathology factor, which was from the bifactor model, using personalized functional topography.
+The computations from step 1 to step 6 are the same with the above.

 ### Step_7th_PLSca
 Relate the functional topography and item-level psychopathology symptoms using partial least square correlation.